We're Going To Have Nightmares About This Millennial Pink Vaginal "Cleanser"

 Advertisement

-Also worth mentioning: When Refinery29 asked if the Goodwipes worked with a doctor to create their product, they cited a quote from the OB/GYN Sherry Ross, MD — but in a follow-up email confirmed they didn’t work directly with her.
+Also worth mentioning: When Refinery29 asked if the Goodwipes worked with an doctor to create their product, they cited a quote from the gynaecologist Sherry Ross, MD — but in a follow-up email confirmed they didn’t work directly with her.
 Instead, they said they specifically worked with a chemist and, more vaguely, “did copious amounts of research.”
 Okay!